Potamotherium

 Potamotherium ('river beast') an extinct genus of caniform carnivoran from the Miocene epoch of France and Germany.
-It has been previously assigned to the mustelid family, but recent work suggests that it represents a primitive relative of pinnipeds.
+It has historically been assigned to the family Mustelidae (otters, weasels, etc.), but more recent studies suggest that it represents a primitive relative of pinnipeds (seals, sea lions, etc.)

 Classification

 The genus was first described in 1833.
 Carroll (1988) assigned it to the family Mustelidae as a member of the subfamily Oligobuninae.
 However, it was recently suggested that Potamotherium was not a mustelid at all, but rather a very basal pinniped.
 Berta et al. (2018) placed Potamotherium along with Puijila and Semantor in the family Semantoridae.

 Two species have been identified in the genus: P. valletoni, the type species, and P. miocenicum.

 Distribution

 Finds range from the mid-latitudes of Europe and North America, dated from the Oligocene/Miocene boundary and surviving through to the end of the Miocene.
-It has been interpreted by several researchers as a basal, non-marine ancestor of seals and sea lions, suggesting a freshwater phase in the evolutionary transition of pinnipeds from land to sea.
+It has been interpreted by several researchers as a basal, non-marine ancestor of seals and sea lions, suggesting a freshwater phase in the evolutionary transition of pinnipeds from land to sea; geochemical analysis supports this hypothesis, finding P. valletoni to have been a freshwater dweller.
 If Potamotherium was indeed a pinniped instead of a mustelid, its relatives were possibly early bears (whose ancestors at the time were small and generally weasel-like).